Demand Side Management/Energy Efficiency Program: "Opt out" Provision

 The cost of participating in these programs will vary each year based upon customer participation and program costs.
 The current annual cost per kWH is shown on the riders mentioned above.

 Your facility may be eligible to avoid these charges.
-Certain customers may elect to opt out of participating in the DSM/EE programs and avoid paying the charges if, at their own expense, they have implemented in the past, or plan to implement in the future, alternative DSM/EE measures in accordance with stated, quantifiable goals.
+Certain customers may elect to opt out of participating in the DSM and/or EE programs and avoid paying the charges if, at their own expense, they have implemented in the past, or plan to implement in the future, alternative DSM/EE measures in accordance with stated, quantifiable goals.
 Eligible customers include industrial accounts of any size, and large commercial accounts that have used more than 1 million kWh during the prior calendar year.
 For purposes of applying this option, a customer is defined as a metered account billed under a single application of a Duke Energy Progress rate tariff.
 For commercial accounts, once one account meets the opt-out eligibility requirement, all other accounts billed to the same customer with lesser annual usage located on the same or contiguous property are also eligible to opt-out.
 Eligible customers should consider the cost benefit of incentives available for their project(s) in making their decision.

-Customers must notify Duke Energy Progress in writing of their request to opt out of participation in DSM/EE programs and provide a list of all eligible customer account numbers.
+Customers must notify Duke Energy Progress in writing of their request to opt out of participation in DSM and/or EE programs and provide a list of all eligible customer account numbers.
 The written request must state that the customer, at their own expense, has implemented in the past, or plans to implement in the future, alternative DSM/EE measures in accordance with stated, quantifiable goals.
 A template for this written request is included on the Overview page.

 Yes.
 A customer who initially opts out may subsequently elect to opt in, at any time, in order to participate in one or more DSM/EE programs being offered by Duke Energy Progress.
-However, any customer who elects to participate in a DSM/EE program loses the right to be exempt from payment of the DSM/EE charges for ten years for the applicable accounts.
+However, any customer who elects to participate in a DSM/EE program loses the right to be exempt from payment of the DSM/EE charges for three years for the applicable accounts.

 An opt out letter template is provided for your convenience on the Overview page.
 You may download this template or print and complete the template form.
 The completed letter should be signed by a person in your company who has the authority to execute contracts and then mailed to the following address: